Creating a winning marketing campaign is intimidating.

 He’s a charismatic, worldly figure that everyone wants to be around and everyone aspires to be.

 His punchline is “I don’t always drink beer, but when I do, I prefer Dos Equis.”
-The line has become the basis for popular internet memes.
+The line has become the basis for popular internet memes and hilarious parody content.

 Consider: How can your brand messaging be aspirational?